 Academic Advising enhances student learning and development.
-The faculty as well as the Director of Academic Affairs and/or Faculty Chairs at LAAFA provides students with academic advice to help create the best possible educational experience.
-Academic Advisement helps students with course selection, educational planning, course concerns, personal concerns, and help to answer questions about LAAFA's policies and procedures.
+The faculty as well as the Faculty Chairs at LAAFA provide students with academic advice to help create the best possible educational experience.
+Academic Advisement helps students with course selection, educational planning, course concerns, personal concerns, and helps to answer questions about LAAFA's policies and procedures.
 Students are also referred to other services and resources for additional support.
 Students are strongly encouraged to review their academic progress at least once a quarter.
 Advising is required for all new students.
-Students with questions about specific courses may contact the instructor, Director of Academic Affairs, Faculty Chair, or the Administration Office.
+Students with questions about specific courses may contact the instructor, Faculty Chair, or the Administration Office.
 Tutoring services are provided to the students on an as needed basis.